maxwell-k/applications/README.md

 npm install
 ```

-Copy the resulting `package-lock.json` and use the package again.
+Move the resulting `package-lock.json` into this repository and use the package
+again.

 Keep `site.yaml` up to date with: